MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Application I: Vainshtein screening

 \subsection{Kinematical analysis}

-We considered a catalog of 20 synthetic halos generated in GR.
+We considered a catalog of 20 synthetic haloes generated in Newtonian gravity (GR).
 This is a fair expectation of the number of relaxed galaxy clusters for which very high quality imaging and spectroscopic data could be available from present and future surveys.